 A popular night street in Asakusa.
 The izakaya and yakitori restaurants on either side of the road extend themselves in the evening with plastic tables and chair, making for a lively and enjoyable atmosphere.

 Directions.
 2 minutes from Asakusa Station (Toei Subway or Tokyo Metro) or 10 minutes from Asakusa Station on the Tsukuba Express Line Map.
 On the to Senso-ji from Don Quijote.
 Google Maps

 Hanayashiki Amusement Park

 Hanayashiki Amusement Park has been entertaining visitors since 1872.
 Today it has about 20 rides and attractions (including a “Ninja Challenge”), but for adults the appeal is nostalgic, as the amusement park seems stuck in another era.

-Popular bazaar-style store that sells just about anything and everything.
+24/7 popular bazaar-style store that sells just about anything and everything.
 There are branches in other major areas of the capital, but for some reason I like the Asakusa branch the best and it always proves popular among visiting friends.
+Google Maps.

 Well regarded and unusual art gallery near Asakusa housed inside a beautiful old Edo warehouse which has managed to survive fires, air raids, and earthquakes.
 The gallery markets itself as a cafe/bar space and a place for cultural exchanges, and…